wp-plugins/wptouch/readme.txt

 The theme also includes the ability for visitors to switch between the theme on your mobile WordPress website and your website's regular theme.

-**Go Pro for support and enhanced themes & features**
+**Now Available: WPtouch Pro + BraveNewCloud**

-WPtouch Pro includes a variety of enhanced themes for blogs, businesses, and WooCommerce retailers; extensions that add rich advertising options, advanced web font controls, caching, and more; and of course top-notch one-on-one support from our professional team.
+With six themes and three new extensions installed & updated right from our new BraveNewCloud service, it's the best WPtouch yet!

 For more information visit [WPtouch.com](http://www.wptouch.com/?utm_campaign=wptouch-front-readme&utm_medium=web&utm_source=wordpressdotorg "WPtouch.com").
 You may also be interested in [Response](http://wpresponse.com/), a new BraveNewCode service that seamlessly integrates with WPtouch.

 'WPtouch' & ’WPtouch Pro' are trademarks of BraveNewCode Inc.